DTUMLOPS/PROJECT/reports/README.md

 >
 > Answer:

+DEV → Local Machine:

+Development starts locally with coding, pre-commit checks, and experiment tracking.
+Local Machine → GitHub:

+Code is committed and pushed to GitHub for version control.
+Local Machine → DVC using Google Cloud:

+Data and models are version-controlled using DVC, which stores large files (datasets, models) in Google Cloud.
+Local training or processing interacts with DVC for data management.
+Local Machine → FastAPI:

+After experimentation, the FastAPI app is developed and tested locally.
+GitHub → GitHub Actions:

+Code push triggers GitHub Actions to:
+Run tests, linting, and static analysis.
+Validate the FastAPI app.
+Trigger containerization processes.
+FastAPI → Docker:

+The FastAPI app is containerized with Docker for deployment.
+Local Machine → W&B/Hydra:

+During experimentation, tools like Weights & Biases (W&B) or Hydra are used to track experiments and hyperparameter tuning.
+W&B/Hydra → Docker:

+After identifying the best model, it is packaged into a Docker container.
+USER → FastAPI:

+Users interact with the FastAPI endpoint to query the deployed model.

 ### Question 30

 > **Discuss the overall struggles of the project.
 Where did you spend most time and what did you do to overcome these**